info at wahahanihongo.com

 About remittance, do we have to pay the full amount in once or can we make down-payment first and pay the rest of the amount after we arrive to school?

-How advance in ahead do we have to choose and pay for our curriculum and accommodation?
-If there is any change, will the school make refunds?
+How far in advance do we have to choose and pay for our curriculum and accommodation?
+If there are any changes, will the school refund?

 Basically, remittance is asked to be done two weeks before the classes start.
 For curriculum, students can choose their main classes before-hand and add additional classes if they wish to after arriving to school.
 For accommodation, as we need to make arrangements, we recommend you to make your decision and reservation before-hand.
 There had been cases where students need to change or make sudden reservations.
 In situations like that, school will do its best to cooperate.
 However, please note that the result will depend on real-estate circumstances.
 Please inform us two weeks in advance and/or as soon as you know that you have to change your itinerary in order to avoid cancellation fees.
 If you have to cancel after your payments, the school will claim 10% of your payment, collect the remittance handling fee and then refund the remaining amount to you.
 (Please feel free to consult with our staffs through e-mails if you are making any changes and/or cancellation).

 Other than the official curriculum, are there classes you can recommend for personal advancement?